The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 Packaging and Packaging Waste Regulation (PPWR)

-This article reflects PPWR obligations as understood in June 2026.
+This article reflects Regulation (EU) 2025/40 and the European Commission's PPWR Frequently Asked Questions, 2nd edition, August 2026.
 The regulation includes delegated and implementing acts that are still being developed.
-Operators should verify current requirements with their legal and compliance advisors.
+Operators should verify current requirements with their legal and compliance advisers.
 RePack is not a legal services provider.